near/nearcore/integration-tests/src/mock_network/README.md

 Without specified client-home-dir, the binary will create a temporary directory as home directory of the new client.

 #### Replay mainnet history from a certain height
+To replay mainnet or testnet history, in most use cases, we want to start replaying from a certain height, instead of from genesis block.
+The following comment replays mainnet history from block height 60925880 to block height 60925900.
+The start height is specified by `-s` and the end height is specified by `-h`.
 ```bash
 start_mock_network ~/.near ~/mock_network_client_dir -s 60925880 -h 60925900 --mode "no_new_blocks"
 ```

-To replay mainnet history, pass a home dir of a mainnet node as chain-history-home-dir to the commmand.
-The command also supports specifying a start_height for the client.
-If `client-start-height` is specified, the binary will set up the data dir before starting the client, by copying the state at the specified height and other chain info necessary for processing the blocks afterwards (such as block headers and blocks).
+By providing a starting height, the binary will set up the data dir before starting the client, by copying the state at the specified height and other chain info necessary for processing the blocks afterwards (such as block headers and blocks).
+This initial setup may take a long time (The exact depends on your source dir, my experiment takes about an hour from a non-archival source dir.
+Copying from archival node source dir may take longer as rocksdb is slower).
+So we suggest specifying a client dir so you can reuse it again without having to copy the state again.

 Note that the start height must be the last block of an epoch.

-The initial setup for client dir takes a long time, so we suggest specifying a client dir so you can reuse it again without having to copy the state again.
-If you run the above command, and then run
+Once you have the source dir already set up, you can run the command without `-s`,
 ```bash
 start_mock_network ~/.near ~/mock_network_client_dir -h 60926000 --mode "no_new_blocks"
 ```
-Without specifying a start height, the binary will not modify the client dir and the client will start from height 60925900 because that was the position of the chain head in the client dir storage.
+The binary will not modify the client dir and the client will start from the chain head stored in the client dir, which is height 60925900 in this case because that was the position of the chain head in the client dir storage.